plotly/plotly.github.io/_posts/plotly2/2016-07-14-how-to-make-a-3D-scatter-plot.md

    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose '3D Scatter' under 'Chart type'."
       img: "![Choose chart main](../static/images/scatter-plot-3D/3D-scatter-chart-type.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your values to your map.
+    - copy: "Click on GRAPH on the left-hand side to add your values to your graph.
 After selecting ‘3D Scatter', you should then fill out the X, Y, and Z dropdowns to create the plot."
       img: "![Values dropdown](../static/images/scatter-plot-3D/3D-scatter-XYZ-values.png)"
     - copy: "This will create a raw 3D scatter plot as seen below."
       img: "![Raw plot](../static/images/scatter-plot-3D/3D-scatter-raw.png)"